syndicate-storage/syndicate/AG/drivers/sql/README.md

     <Query> tags together withing a one <Pair> tag.
 This is due to block - indexing algorithm of the SQL driver.
 See
     the section on "type" attribute for more information.

     "type" attribute specifies the type of query the <Query> tag encloses.
-SQL driver has two SQL queries of two types that needs to be mapped to a file.
-The first type is 'bounded-sql'
+SQL driver has SQL queries of two types that needs to be mapped to a file.
+The first type is 'bounded-sql', which has the following format.

+    	- "SELECT * FROM mytable WHERE id > 100 LIMIT %i OFFSET %i"

+    	This type of qurey will limit the result set to a pre-specified number of raws using keywords such as "LIMIT" as shown in the example.
+Please refer to your database manuel to find out how such queries should be composed.

+	The other query type is 'unbounded-sql', which has the following format.

+    	- "SELECT * FROM mytable WHERE id > 100 LIMIT -1 OFFSET %i"

+    	This query does not limit the result set as in the previous query due to "LIMIT -1" used in the query.
+Also note that two queries in the two <Query> tags in the <Pair> tag should be  'bounded-sql' and 'unbouded-sql' versions of the same query if 'LIMIT's are disregarded.

+    The default value used for "type" is "bounded-sql".

 Build Instructions: